Peanuts Market Size and Share

 Peanuts Market Analysis by Mordor Intelligence

-The global peanut market size stood at USD 81 billion in 2025 and is forecast to reach USD 98.02 billion by 2030, advancing at a 4.1% CAGR during the period.
+The peanut market was valued at USD 81 billion in 2025 and estimated to grow from USD 84.29 billion in 2026 to reach USD 102.84 billion by 2031, at a CAGR of 4.06% during the forecast period (2026-2031).
 This stable expansion reflects resilient supply chains, innovations in processing, and the steady pivot toward plant-based proteins that position the peanut market for continued growth.
 Large-scale processing upgrades, blockchain-enabled traceability, and shell-upcycling projects are broadening end-use applications while helping producers defend margins against climate-driven cost pressures.
 Asia-Pacific maintains the strongest demand pull, South Africa delivers the sharpest regional acceleration, and sustained U.S. yield improvements anchor global export capacity.
 Competitive intensity remains moderate because no single supplier dominates every geography, enabling both multinationals and mid-tier processors to differentiate through sustainability credentials, flavor innovation, and specialty ingredients.

 Key Report Takeaways